 I wish to cancel my registration

-If you wish to cancel your registration, you should advise the TRBWA in writing using the Cancellation of Registration Application Form and forward it to the TRBWA.
+If you wish to cancel your registration, you should advise the TRBWA in writing using the Request for Cancellation of Registration Form (online form via-Teacher Login) and forward it to the TRBWA.

 This will stop you receiving correspondence from the TRBWA from the date the notification is processed.